jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) if person B is not a natural person, person B's full name and address.

 ### 23 Other legal requirements not affected
-(1) Compliance with this Act does not remove the need to comply with all other applicable Acts, regulations, bylaws, and rules of law.
+(1) Compliance with this Act does not remove the need to comply with all other applicable legislation and other rules of law.
 (2) The duties and restrictions described in this Part shall only be enforceable against any person through the provisions of this Act; and no person shall be liable to any other person for a breach of any such duty or restriction except in accordance with the provisions of this Act.
 (3) Nothing in subsection (2) limits or affects any right of action which any person may have independently of the provisions of this Act.